augustin-cramer/c4der/README.md

 c4der offers a solution tailored for event recognition in 2D videos.
 Its core is Density Based for Spatial Clustering Applications with Noise (DBSCAN)combined with time dimensionnality and non-spatial features.

-It goes further by unveiling stochastic cluster propagation using anexponential kernel, minimal intra-cluster variance threshold.
+It goes further by unveiling stochastic cluster propagation using an exponential kernel, minimal intra-cluster variance threshold.

 On a more pratical level, it allows time-split clustering.